jacobdweightman/comp225-assassin/build_instructions.md

 	- and try ```expo build:android``` again

 3. Expo should then build your app.
 It will output a URL where you can monitor the progress of the build.
 When it is done you should see a message like"*Successfully built standalone app: link-to-your-app*"
+4. If you plan on submitting the app to the Play Store be sure to save the keystore by doing

+		expo fetch:android:keystore

+	All future updates will need to be signed with this keystore.

-4. To see your project on Expo go to: [https://expo.io/@username/project-name](https://expo.io/@coreyjpieper/elcoanja) and click on 'builds'.
+5. To see your project on Expo go to: [https://expo.io/@username/project-name](https://expo.io/@coreyjpieper/elcoanja) and click on 'builds'.
 From here you should see a history of all your compelted builds.